-Patricia Nellenbach Carter, has nearly 20 years of dedicated Family Law litigation experience and is board certified in Family Law by the Texas Board of Legal Specialization, and in 2012 she was granted fellowship in the American Academy of Matrimonial Lawyers.
+Patricia Nellenbach Carter, has over 24 years of dedicated Family Law litigation experience and is board certified in Family Law by the Texas Board of Legal Specialization, and in 2012 she was granted fellowship in the American Academy of Matrimonial Lawyers.
 Texas Monthly magazine has named her as a Super Lawyer every year since 2008 and before that named a “Rising Star” among Texas attorneys four years in a row.

 Patricia was born in Heidelberg, Germany, to a German mother and career-serviceman father.
 After spending much of her childhood moving between Europe and the United States, her family settled in Texarkana, Texas, where she graduated from East Texas State University with a Bachelor of Science in Business Administration.
 She obtained her law degree from Texas Tech University School of Law in 1997.